mochi/mochiweb/README.md

 Information about Rebar (Erlang build tool) is available at https://github.com/rebar/rebar

 MochiWeb is currently tested with Erlang/OTP 18.3 through 24.0,
-but may still be compatible back to R15B-03.
+versions older than 3.0.0 may still be compatible back to R15B-03.

 # OTP 21.2, 21.2.1, 21.2.2 warning